 However, you need to make sure that you pick the right role for you.
 Some key factors to take into consideration are the amount of money you need to make to supplement your monthly budget and the kind of work that you would like to do.

 If you are simply looking to make as much money as possible and only commit to four or five hours a week, tutoring is likely to be your most viable option.
 Tutors can make as much as £50 per hour and so you can maximise the amount of money that you are able to make.

 However, make sure to research the different tutoring organisations that you apply to as some of them take a significant cut of your earnings.

-By contrast, if you are also looking for a role that will improve your CV for future legal applications you might like to consider a part-time role within a law firm or legal organisation.
+By contrast, if you are wondering how to make money in law school doing something relevant to your future career, looking for a role that will improve your CV for training contracts or other future legal applications is a good idea.
+You might like to consider a part-time role within a law firm or legal organisation.
 There are plenty of opportunities available, but you would be expected to commit significantly more of your time.

-You need to think seriously about the number of hours that you can realistically commit each week to part-time work.
-Look at your weekly contact hours and the number of independent study hours that your course recommends.
+While considering how to make money in law school, you need to think seriously about the number of hours that you can realistically commit each week to part-time work.
+Look at your weekly contact hours and the number of independent study hours that your law course recommends.
 Many universities will also offer guidance on part-time work, so this is definitely worth checking.